Order of the Phoenix (fictional organisation): Fleur Delacour

-Fleur Isabelle Delacour is a student of Beauxbatons Academy in France, and is selected as a champion in the prestigious Triwizard Tournament.
+Fleur Isabelle Weasley (née Delacour) is a student of Beauxbatons Academy in France, and is selected as a champion of the Triwizard Tournament.
 Her maternal grandmother is a Veela, from whom Fleur inherited her silvery-blonde hair, pale eyes, good looks, and ability to enchant men.
-It is revealed in the Tournament wand inspection that the core of Fleur's wand is a Veela hair from her grandmother.

-During the Triwizard Tournament, Fleur is initially aloof and unfriendly despite receiving much admiration from the boys, especially Ron.
-During the second task of the Tournament, she attempts to rescue her sister Gabrielle Delacour from the lake but fails, hindered by the Grindylows.
-When Harry rescues Gabrielle instead, Fleur is extremely grateful, despite her sister being in no real danger, and becomes much warmer towards both Harry and Hogwarts.
 Fleur finishes in 4th place in the Triwizard Tournament due to being Stunned during the last task.

-In the following year, Fleur works at Gringotts with Bill Weasley, whom she already met during the Tournament, and the pair become engaged.
-Bill is attacked and permanently scarred by werewolf Fenrir Greyback and severely mauled near the end of Harry Potter and the Half-Blood Prince in the Battle of the Astronomy Tower.
-However, since Greyback is in his human form at the time of the attack, Bill suffers only partial lycanthropic contamination.
-Molly Weasley, who largely disapproves of Fleur, assumes that she will no longer wish to marry Bill, but Fleur is adamant that their wedding plans go unchanged and proudly declares Bill's wounds to be a sign of bravery, adding, "I am good looking enough for the both of us anyway".
-Her fierce, loving loyalty to her fiancé earns her much respect from most of Bill's erstwhile disapproving family, especially Molly, who is finally forced to admit that their love is genuine.

-In Harry Potter and the Deathly Hallows, Fleur and Bill take part in the operation to escort Harry safely to the Burrow, and they witness Mad-Eye Moody being killed by Voldemort.
-The couple has their wedding and reception at the Burrow, but the event is interrupted when Death Eaters attack after the fall of the Ministry of Magic.
+In the following year, Fleur works at Gringotts with Bill Weasley, and the pair become engaged.
+In Harry Potter and the Deathly Hallows, Fleur and Bill have their wedding and reception at the Burrow, but the event is interrupted when Death Eaters attack.

-They begin married life in a house on a beach in Wales called Shell Cottage.
+They begin married life in a house on a beach in Cornwall called Shell Cottage.
 Fleur and Bill allow Ron to stay with them after he walks out on Harry and Hermione during their hunt for Horcruxes.
 The newlyweds later provide a safe haven for the trio and others rescued from Malfoy Manor at Shell Cottage.
 Both Bill and Fleur are combatants for the Order during the Battle of Hogwarts and manage to survive it.
 The couple go on to have three children: Victoire, Dominique and Louis.

 French actress and model Clémence Poésy portrays Fleur in the film adaptation of Harry Potter and the Goblet of Fire and both parts of the Harry Potter and the Deathly Hallows film adaptation.